Mike Heimerdinger: Career

-At Tennessee, Heimerdinger coached players such as Steve McNair, Eddie George, Derrick Mason, and Hall of Fame lineman Bruce Matthews.
+With the Titans, Heimerdinger coached players such as Steve McNair, Eddie George, Derrick Mason, and Hall of Fame lineman Bruce Matthews.
 He helped Head Coach Jeff Fisher lead the Titans to the playoffs in 2000, 2002, and 2003.

 He was hired by the Jets in 2005, as offensive coordinator, in what would be a disastrous season for the franchise.
 After the Jets' Head Coach Herman Edwards was released from his contract, Heimerdinger was interviewed and passed over for the head coaching position.
 Although it was obvious he would have preferred to void his contract with the Jets, he was initially informed by new coach Eric Mangini that he would be retained as offensive coordinator as per his original contract.
 He was later released from his contract by the Jets as part of an undisclosed agreement.
 He then took a position as the Denver Broncos' assistant head coach under Mike Shanahan, where he worked with quarterback Jay Cutler, transforming him into the Broncos' starting quarterback.

 He returned to the Tennessee Titans as their new offensive coordinator, after the Titans fired Norm Chow.
-He was hired to help develop quarterback Vince Young, who was drafted ahead of Cutler in the 2006 NFL Draft.
-Under Heimerdinger, veteran quarterback Kerry Collins, and a dominating defense led by defensive coordinator Jim Schwartz and defensive tackle Albert Haynesworth, the Titans had a 13-3 record (best in the league) and won the AFC South title.
+He was hired to help develop quarterback Vince Young, who was drafted ahead of Cutler in the 2006 NFL draft.
+Under Heimerdinger, veteran quarterback Kerry Collins, and a dominating defense led by defensive coordinator Jim Schwartz and defensive tackle Albert Haynesworth, the Titans had a 13–3 record (best in the league) and won the AFC South title.

 On November 24, 2010, he began to undergo chemotherapy for treating cancer that had been recently diagnosed.
 His role as offensive coordinator was expected to be assumed by Titans quarterbacks coach Dowell Loggains and offensive line coach Mike Munchak during his absence however, Heimerdinger continued coaching every game throughout the remainder of the season.

 On February 8, 2011, Heimerdinger was fired by newly hired head coach Munchak.

 Personal life

 Heimerdinger had two children with his wife, Kathie.
 His children are Brian and Alicia.
-Heimerdinger died of cancer on September 30, 2011 in Mexico.
+Heimerdinger died of cancer on September 30, 2011, in Mexico.